Eng-Bunnys/Minecraft-Stats-in-Node.JS/README.md

 2. Open `stats.js` and put in the location of file in place of dummyOne.json, [Check me out if you've never done it before](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
 3. Choose the stat that you want to search up (Line 6 or connect it to a webpage and use the prompt)
 > For a certain item:
-1. Open `find.js` and then put in the item name in the "" in line 3 or use a webpage and use the prompt
+1. Open `find.js` and then put in the item name in the "" in line 3 or use a webpage and use the prompt (The same steps for setup above apply here)

 For more info about Minecraft statics [Click me](https://minecraft.fandom.com/wiki/Statistics#List_of_custom_statistic_names)